agency-fund/evidential-be/README.md

 uv run xngin-cli --help
 ```

+> If you are invoking a command that requires access to Google Cloud, set the GOOGLE_APPLICATION_CREDENTIALS variable.

 ## Onboarding new Clients<a name="onboarding-new-clients"></a>

 1. Get credentials to the client's data warehouse that has at least read-only access to the schemas/datasets